scottishgovernment/resources.mygov.scot/_criterion/cross-functional-team.md

 ### In the discovery assessment

-To pass the discovery assessment, the service team usually needs to show:
+To pass, the service team usually need to:

 * that a well-resourced team with the needed skill set is in place for alpha
 * they can describe and show the resource mix is appropriate and if there are plans to bring in any skills that are missing